Battery on a Law Enforcement Officer Attorney in Miami, FL

 The name of this crime is a little misleading because the alleged victim in a battery on a law enforcement charge does not have to be a police officer.
 The alleged victim can also be a firefighter, paramedic, parking enforcement specialist, corrections officer, probation officer, or licensed security guard.

 What are the Elements of Battery on a LEO?

-In order to found guilty of battery on a LEO, the State has to prove the following four things:
+Under Florida Statute 784.07, to be found guilty of battery on a LEO, the State has to prove the following four things:

 - the defendant actually and intentionally touched or struck the law enforcement officer against his or her will;